-1. INTRODUCTION
+1. Introduction

 As users are only too aware, contemporary large vocabulary speech recognition systems do not respond to speech in the same way as humans.
-The dictation systems that are in use today are very sensitive to disfluencies, restarts, background noise and change of speaker or voice quality.
-Furthermore the recognition mistakes they make seem to be very different to the ones that humans make even when listening in poor environments.
+The dictation systems that are in use today are very sensitive to dysfluencies, restarts, background noise and change of speaker or voice quality.
+Furthermore the recognition errors they make seem to be very different to the ones that humans make even when listening in poor environments.
 There is no doubt that recognition systems will only become more comfortable to use when they act more like a human listener.
 This should mean that scientific knowledge about how humans process speech is relevant and important in the design of these systems.
-Unlike the situation in the early days of the field, it is now the case that scientific research into the human processing of language has diverged from research into systems.
-We now have separate and independent fields of 'psycholinguistics' and 'spoken language engineering'.
+However it is now the case that scientific research into the human processing of language has diverged from research into artificial language processing systems.
+We have separate and independent fields of 'psycholinguistics' and 'spoken language engineering'.

 This article explores the relationship between the engineering and cognitive science communities within the relatively well-defined sub-field of spoken word recognition.
 That is we shall be mainly concerned with the processes by which word sequences are recovered from acoustic input.
+The starting point for the article is that these two communities had similar aims and methods for word recognition in the early 1970s but that these had diverged markedly by the early 1980s.
+The main argument of the article is that opportunities now arise to build bridges between the communities: that engineered systems are sophisticated enough that parallels can be drawn with human recognition at a suitable level of abstraction.
+Such parallels allow the cross-fertilisation of ideas between cognitive science and systems engineering.